 Spend no more than five minutes engaging the children in active, systematic instruction, then provide at least four short (20-30 second) reviews during the day: before morning recess, lining up for lunch, out on the playground, leaving for the day.

 Remind the children to show their parents how much they have learned and to keep practicing at home every night until they become ABC Phonics experts!

 Give each family a framed and laminated copy of the Free Family ABC Wall Chart.
 Attach magnets on the back for refrigerator art.
 Communicate the importance of learning these foundation skills early on, encouraging families to weave daily practice into their routines.

 Use the free ABC Phonics instructional videos in the classroom.
-These five quality videos are generously provided by our publisher, Sign2Me, and can also be accessed on our website and Sign2Me.com.
-Show one ABC Phonics video at your back-to-school night and encourage parents to use them!
+These five quality videos are generously provided by our publisher, Sign2Me, and can also be accessed on our website ABC Phonics page.
+Show one ABC Phonics video at your back-to-school night and encourage parents to use all of them!

 Raise your expectations.
 Create a compelling challenge for all learners: “We are going to learn all 26 letters and sounds in 20 days.
-Then we will have a celebration!”
+“We can learn fast and then we will have a celebration!”

 Use volunteers or 4th grade buddies to help harder-to-accelerate students: Trace over the letters while saying the name and sound.
 Play games with large ABC cards or miniature flash cards.
 Practice.
 Practice.
 Practice.
 Practice makes permanent so practice accurately!